ncarroll/ncarroll.github.io/_posts/2012-09-18-setting-up-vmware-shared-folders-on-ubuntu-guest.md

 ---
 layout:     post
 title:      "Setting up VMWare shared folders on Ubuntu guest"
 date:       2012-09-18 15:16:00
+comments:   true
 ---

 For some reason Ubuntu 12.04 is unable to complete the VMware tools automatically.
 I discovered this by checking if the hgfs module was loaded using the following command.